makersacademy/airport_challenge/README.md

 `airport.land! plane` - the airport will instruct the plane to land if possible, adding it to the plane storeage
 triggering:
 `plane.land! airport` - updating the status of the plane to be grounded at that airport

-Weather class reports whether `weather.stormy?` based on random number.
+Weather module provides method `stormy?`, a boolean based on a random number.

 ####Object/Messages Table